Thank you for subscribing

 Gladstone Road, Rockhampton, Queensland

-The beef capital of Australia, travellers in Queensland’s Rockhampton won’t take long to find the bull statues and paraphernalia around the town.
+Travellers to Queensland’s Rockhampton, the self-styled beef capital of Australia, won’t take long to find the bull statues and paraphernalia around the town.
 Erected to attract tourists to the beef farms, the Big Bull statues in Rockhampton have been built between 1978 and 1997, and provide fun for visitors to spot the bulls around the city.

-There are seven ‘official’ bull statues, that are on average seven times the size of a regular cow, and made of concrete – so may be a bit hard to get moo-ving.
+There are six ‘official’ bull statues, which are on average seven times the size of a regular cow, and made of concrete.
+Each is designed after the main breeds of cattle that can be found throughout the region, including the Braford, Santa Gertrudis, and Brahman breeds.

 The Big Cane Toad, Sarina, QLD